yaoliliu/DanceGRPO-kontext/README.md

 2. Here is the visualization script `"./scripts/visualization/vis_flux.py"` for FLUX.
 First, run `rm -rf ./data/flux/transformer/*` to clear the directory, then copy the files from a trained checkpoint (e.g., `checkpoint-160-0`) into `./data/flux/transformer`.
 After that, you can run the visualization.
 If it's trained for 160 iterations, the results are already provided in my repo.
 3. We don't recommend using 8 H800 GPUs for the FLUX training script, because we find a global prompt batch size of 8 is not enough.
 4. More discussion on FLUX can be found in ```"./fastvideo/README.md"```.
+5. (Thanks for a community contribution from [@Jinfa Huang](https://infaaa.github.io/), if you change the train_batch_size and train_sp_batch_size from 1 to 2, change the gradient_accumulation_steps from 4 to 12, you can train the FLUX with 8 H800 GPUs, and you can finish the FLUX training within a day.)

 ### Video Generation Rewards